 2007 – 2013

 When the Safari browser was launched for this operating system, the logo was square.
 It was a compass with rounded corners and circular markings in the form of fine gradations and cardinal-point directions.
 For this, almost dotted short strokes and serif capital letters were used.
 Each sign was in a dark blue circle.
-The dial’s background was a map of the world depicting the Americas.
+The dial’s background was a world map depicting the Americas.
 The arrows pointed northeast.
 This option was intended for iPhone OS 1 and iOS up to version 6.

 2013 – 2017